fwhuesken/customSP500/readme.txt

 - change sp500.py so it accepts all csv (make sure to assign table name based on csv name)
 - display multi dropdown on index.html to join tables
 - config: same file in two places

-**ETF**
+- automate dropdowns by launching script.js (doesn't work so far with flask) **ETF**

 - Store ETF composition in table